 3. Vocational Training Shows Your Problem-Solving Skills

-Many vocational careers require you to take lessons you may have learned in the classroom and apply them to the real world.
+Many vocational careers require you to take lessons you may have learned and apply them to the real world.
 But things don’t always go textbook perfect.
 If you’re good at figuring out puzzles, a vocational career could be a great fit to your natural talents.
 Tricky installation?
 You can figure it out.
 Busted AC on a hot day?
 No problem.
 Wacky wiring in a hundred-year-old home?
 You’ve got this!

 4. Vocational Careers Require Independence